Photo by Emma Pratte. Artwork on left by Erick Ledesma. Artwork on right by Orlando Quevedo.

 ON MUSIC.
 Originally trained as a composer and pianist, Hudes naturally incorporates music into her writing process.
 She has collaborated with renowned musicians including Nelson Gonzalez, Michel Camilo, Lin-Manuel Miranda, Erin McKeown, Alex Lacamoire, The Cleveland Orchestra, and Bill Sherman.

 ON MENTORS.
-Hudes inherits teachings from matrilineal mentors including her aunt Linda Hudes who composed music for the Big Apple Circus for 20 years and taught her piano; Paula Vogel that monster of mischievous theatrical form who taught her playwriting; and Virginia Sanchez, her mom and a recognized Santera and shaman who taught her about the spiritual legacy of a Taína-Lukumí-Boricua.
+Hudes inherits teachings from matrilineal mentors including her aunt Linda Hudes who composed music for the Big Apple Circus for 20 years, taught her piano, and introduced her to a wide swath of arts and music; Paula Vogel that monster of mischievous theatrical form who taught her playwriting; and Virginia Sanchez, her mom and a recognized Santera and shaman who taught her about the spiritual legacy of a Taína-Lukumí-Boricua.
 Are music, writing, and spirit teachable?
 Yes, just like lungs are born knowing how to breathe, but can learn new ways to integrate breath through musculature, observation, and practice.

 INTERVIEWS

-PEN AMERICA * HIP LATINA * LATINA TO LATINA PODCAST * THE NEW YORKER * GUERNICA MAGAZINE * BROADWAY.COM * THE BROOKLYN RAIL * THE NEW YORK TIMES * THE LA TIMES * DALLAS MORNING NEWS * 50 PLAYWRIGHTS PROJECT * THE INTERVAL * WESLEYAN MAGAZINE
+PLAYBILL * PEN AMERICA * HIP LATINA * LATINA TO LATINA PODCAST * THE NEW YORKER * GUERNICA MAGAZINE * BROADWAY.COM * THE BROOKLYN RAIL * THE NEW YORK TIMES * THE LA TIMES * A FRAME * DALLAS MORNING NEWS * 50 PLAYWRIGHTS PROJECT * THE INTERVAL * WESLEYAN MAGAZINE

 SELECT HONORS

-Pulitzer Prize in Drama * One Book, One Philadelphia * Tony Award for Best Musical * Tony Nomination for Best Book of a Musical * Andrew Carnegie Medal Longlist * The Athenaeum of Philadelphia Literary Award * Joyce Fellowship * USA Artists Fellowship * Ceiba Award * HOLA Award * Lucille Lortel Award * Puerto Rican Day Parade Grand Marshall (NYC & Philly) * Aetna New Voices Fellowship * Clauder Prize
+Pulitzer Prize in Drama * One Book, One Philadelphia * Tony Award for Best Musical * Pulitzer Finalist in Drama (twice) * Tony Nomination for Best Book of a Musical * Andrew Carnegie Medal Longlist * The Athenaeum of Philadelphia Literary Prize * Joyce Fellowship * USA Artists Fellowship * Ceiba Award * Pennsylvania Governor’s Award * HOLA Award for Outstanding Achievement in Playwriting * Lucille Lortel Award for Outstanding Musical * Outer Critics Circle Award for Outstanding Musical * Puerto Rican Day Parade Grand Marshall (NYC & Philly) * Best Musical, New York Magazine * Best of 2021: Bookpage, New York Public Library, NPR, National Book Review & more * Best of 2007, New York Times * Aetna New Voices Fellowship * Clauder Prize